Key dates for 2026

 Submit

-Once the submitting teacher, student and their parent/guardian have read the information for schools booklet and have received the student’s completed project consent form, visit the
+Once the submitting teacher, student and their parent/guardian have read the Submission guidelines and have received the student's completed project consent form/s, visit the submission portal to submit into the awards.

 Submission guidelines